sittercity/sittercity.github.io/_posts/2015-03-23-design-patterns-part-1.markdown

 {% endhighlight %}

-At SitterCity, we often want the flexibility to change parts of the app, and that includes changing the ORM.
-So, we'll use the repository pattern concentrate all ActiveRecord queries into single class.
+At Sittercity, we often want the flexibility to change parts of the app, and that includes changing the ORM.
+So, we'll use the repository pattern to concentrate all ActiveRecord queries into single class.
 Instead of the code you saw above, we might have a class that looks like this:

 {% highlight ruby %}